sudar/arduino-sketches/README.md

 - PushButtonControl2 - Push button with sticky state
 - SevenSegment - Shows how to use a seven segment display
 - USBMouse - Sketches which shows how to interact with a USB Mouse
+- YQL - Sketch that explains how to make calls to Yahoo Query Language and parse the results

 ## Explanation